Choosing a Volunteer Abroad Organisation

 What about volunteer projects registered in the country where I will be volunteering?

 This is where things can get complicated as in many underdeveloped countries, a legal registration of a charity means something very different to a UK or Australian Charity or a USA 501c.
-Every country has its own unique way of registering organisations, what they call different types of organisations and how these organisations are monitored.
+Every country has its own unique way of registering organisations, what they call different types of organisations and the way they monitor these organisations.
 Unfortunately, even a locally registered orphanage could be a fake and a scam as detailed in our blog about orphanage volunteering.
 There are many wonderful local charities registered in undeveloped countries, but you should carry out your own due diligence.
 Ask - do they have accounts?
-Are they independently audited?
+Do they audit them independently?
 Are there yearly reports?
 Do they have connection with other local charities or international charities?

 Can I just trust what the website says?